Robert Hager

-Robert Hager is an analyst and a former correspondent for the US television network NBC News.
+Robert Hager is an analyst and a retired correspondent for the US television network NBC News.
 Hager started his journalism career in radio before moving to network news.
 He began his work at NBC in June 1969, covering the Vietnam War.
 He worked as a regular correspondent for NBC Nightly News for 35 years, before retiring from daily reporting in November 2004.

 Biography

 Early life

 Hager was raised in Woodstock, Vermont, United States.
 He was first drawn to journalism after being bedridden due to an ear infection during the summer after fifth grade.
 With nothing to do, he listened "all day long" to the radio, and "developed a love for news and sports."